cygni/paintbot-client-js/README.md

 ### Helper functions

 There's a utility class with nifty methods to help you out.
 Take a look at [`MapUtility`](src/utils.js) and what it offers.

-### Pitfalls

-Beware the common mishaps:

-- If two bots try to move to the same empty space, they will collide and stun each other.
-Once the stun ends, they risk doing the same thing again.
-And again, and again.
-Don't be the bot who runs into another bot the whole game! (`canIMoveInDirection` won't help you here, it only checks if the tile is currently empty - which it is!)